-It is in the interest of all students, teachers, and parents/legal guardians for there to be common grading expectations, throughout Middle schools in St. Johns County.
+It is in the interest of all students, teachers, and parents/legal guardians for there to be common grading expectations, throughout Middle Schools in St. Johns County.
 This allows students to understand expectations, and teachers to heighten collaboration through the Professional Learning Communities process.
 District common grading practices are designed to be fair, consistent and grounded in best practice.

-The Next Generation Sunshine State Standards (NGSSS) and the Florida Standards for English Language Arts and Math specify what students should know and be able to do in each course/subject at every grade level.
+The State Academic Standards (SAS) specify what students should know and be able to do in each course/subject at every grade level.
 In a standards-based system, grades should be an indication student learning through their level of proficiency as determined by summative and formative assessments.
 Following are definitions of terms used in describing common high school grading expectations.